 Why am I sharing this story?
 This review of Whelk Web Design and Hosting and my experience with this company will hopefully help another unsuspecting business owner from a similar experience.
 I am a self-employed service related business owner.
 I would never tell a customer I know how to do something and then charge them exorbitant fees for me to “educate myself.”
 If I make a mistake, I own up to it and take immediate action to fix it.
 On the other hand, this company does not take ownership for anything they do.
 They did not take ownership when they failed to make a backup of my site before they did a major update, they did not take ownership of the cost of their mistake and my loss of business for weeks on end, and they did not take ownership of billing me hundreds of dollars and accomplishing nothing.
 The owners are arrogant and they are certainly NOT Avada Theme or WordPress experts in any fashion of the word.

-I did move my site almost a day after I paid Whelk’s disputed bill (I am filing a dispute with my credit card company) and I have managed to fix ALL of the things Whelk was “supposed” to fix over the previous several months (and for which I paid for) through my new hosting service provider.
-After all, there are support services that hosting providers include as part of their hosting services.
+I did move my site almost a day after I paid Whelk’s disputed bill and filed a a dispute with my credit card company.
+Shortly afterwards I managed to fix ALL of the things Whelk was “supposed” to fix over the prior months (and for which I paid for) through my new hosting service provider.
+Yes, there are support services that hosting providers automatically include as part of their hosting services.
 Not Whelk, however.

 I should note that Whelk had put under their Portfolio page a “Case Study” of our original fiasco with them where they actually acknowledged they had messed up my site (they referenced it as a “learning lesson”) when they failed to do a backup before they updated my Avada theme in WordPress.
-I checked their site today and amazingly enough, that Case Study blog page about my situation has been removed.
-It appears they don’t want to admit their failures quite so obviously or perhaps have someone contact me to verify how “wonderful” their services were.
+At later check of their site revealed that the Case Study blog page about my experience with their company was removed.
+It appears they don’t want to admit their failures quite so obviously, or perhaps have someone contact me to verify how “wonderful” their services were.